z3dtech/sto/README.md

 Note: `sto setup` will build a config.json file which you can edit directly. <br />More details on what you can do with it are provided in example.config.json in this repo.
 Do not edit the example.config.json.
 <br /><br />
 To run
 ```
 sto
 ```
-<br /><br />
-To run in perpetuity -- (with nohup or forever).
+To run in perpetuity -- (incorporate `nohup` or `forever start` per your preference).
 A proper build process is in the works.

 ```
 sto & > output.log